 However, Hesiod, in Theogony, describes her as the daughter of Zeus and Asteria.
 According to the poet, it is to her father that Hekate owes her gifts: Zeus would have given her boundless dominion over the Earth, the underworld, and the sky, concurrently granting her the rights that belonged to the primordial deities to fulfill the desires of men at will.

-The figure of the goddess, in the passage from archaic to Greek myths, changes appearance: she is no longer an omnipotent and autonomous goddess but owes her powers to a man.
+In the passage from archaic to Greek myths, the figure of the goddess changes appearance: she is no longer an omnipotent and autonomous goddess but owes her powers to a man.
 The fact is, however, that Hekate is among the most powerful goddesses in history: she can wander undisturbed between the world of the living and that of the dead, protects darkness, night, and ghosts, grants thanks to men, dominates evil demons, and controls the Moon and, with it, the tides.

 In ancient Olympus, no one possessed so much power, not even Apollo.

 There is a particularly mysterious aspect of her character: Hekate is considered both one and three (the concept is similar to the notion of the Christian Trinity).
 She is the crone in the triad of life (virgin, nymph, crone); it is the waning moon, the most mysterious and dark of the lunar phases, together with Selene and Aphrodite, respectively new moon and full moon.

 She is the goddess who rules over three kingdoms, she is the one who dominates men, the souls of the dead, and demons.

 For this reason, she is often depicted in triple statues, with torches in her hands, precisely because of her ability to accompany the living and the dead.
 Furthermore, Hekate’s nature is bi-sexed, she possesses both vital seeds in herself, which is why she controls the elements.